Montenegrins of Croatia

 The Montenegrins of Croatia (Croatian: Crnogorci Hrvatske) are a national minority in the republic.
 According to the 2021 census, there are 3,127 ethnic Montenegrins in Croatia.
 The highest number of Montenegrins in Croatia is in the Croatian capital Zagreb.

 Montenegrins are officially recognized as an autochthonous national minority, and as such, they elect a special representative to the Croatian Parliament, shared with members of four other national minorities.

 History

-In 1657, the Doge of Venice Bertuccio Valiero, resettled Peroj with five families (Brcela, Draković, Brajić, Vučeta, and Ljubotina) from the Cernizza region in Montenegro.
-Following the Cretan War of 1645–1669, twenty other families originally from Montenegro migrated to Peroj.
-Today Peroj is the centre of the Montenegrins in Istria County.
+In 1657, the Doge of Venice Bertuccio Valiero, resettled the Istria regional city of Peroj (modern-day Croatia), with five families (Brcela, Draković, Brajić, Vučeta, and Ljubotina) from the Cernizza region (modern-day Montenegro).
+Following the Cretan War of 1645–1669, twenty other families originally migrated to Peroj.
+Today Peroj is the centre of the Montenegrins in Istria County, Croatia.

 Demographics

 Montenegrins in the 2001 and 2011 censuses: